"A" "B" "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 Switch Controller: Maxim Integrated Products produces the MAX7347 as a stand-alone Switch Controller.
 Using another IC produces another line item in the PL, and additional cost.
 However the switch debouncers may perform other functions to enhance circuit operation.
 There are also a number of Switch Debouncer IC's that are produced.
 This is just one example of a switch debouncer.

-RC Switch Debouncer Circuit: It's also possible to integrate the switch bouncing [oscillations] so that they are smoothed out [damped out], and the receiving circuit does not see them, but that requires an RC circuit [Resistor/Capacitor circuit].
+RC Switch Debouncer Circuit: It's also possible to integrate the switch chatter [oscillations] so that the bounces are smoothed out [damped out], and the receiving circuit does not see them, but that requires an RC circuit [Resistor/Capacitor circuit].
 The Time Constant [TC] of the RC circuit should be greater than the expected time the switch will bounce.
 An RC circuit which also uses a Schmitt Trigger is shown to the right.

 Home